Steps to Take If Your Dog Is Vomiting Blood

 When your dog is vomiting blood, remember to take a breath and take a moment to observe your pet.
 There are many reasons why a dog may vomit blood, but they're usually related to irritation or trauma of the upper digestive system, including the esophagus (the tube that connects the mouth and the stomach) and the stomach.
 It can also happen if they are swallowing blood from nose bleeds draining into the back of their throat.

 If you see bloody vomit, it might be due to something as simple as injured gums.
 Sometimes, dogs can chew aggressively on a toy or bone and cut their gums, which can result in some bloody discharge from the dog's mouth.
 Lift your dog's lips and take a look to see if an oral injury is present.
-If your dog is in pain, they may react differently when they are feeling like themselves; in this instance, your dog may nip, bite or growl at you.
+If your dog is in pain, they may react differently from when they are feeling like themselves; in this instance, your dog may nip, bite or growl at you.
 It might be worth wearing gloves and having a partner hold your dog.
-If the situation gets out of hand and your dog is not being cooperative, it's best to try and find a way to get them to the vet and have a professional examine their mouth for signs of trauma.
+If the situation gets out of hand and your dog is not being cooperative, it's best to try and find a way to get them to the veterinarian and have a professional examine their mouth for signs of trauma.

 Stomach Ulcer